Nermin Haskić

-Nermin Haskić (born 27 June 1989) is a Bosnian professional footballer who plays as a centre-forward for Bosnian Premier League club Velež Mostar.
+Nermin Haskić (born 27 June 1989) is a Bosnian former professional footballer who played as a centre-forward.

 Club career

 Early career

 Born in Banovići, SFR Yugoslavia, present-day Bosnia and Herzegovina, Haskić began his career with hometown club Budućnost, making his first-team debut in 2008.
 He was part of the Budućnost team that won the First League of FBiH in the 2009–10 season, thus achieving their promotion to the Bosnian Premier League.

 During the 2010–11 Premier League season, Haskić scored 9 goals in 28 league appearances.

 Sarajevo

 In summer 2011, Haskić moved to Premier League side Sarajevo.
 Soon after arriving, he played with Sarajevo in their 2011–12 UEFA Europa League campaign.
 He scored the two decisive goals in a 2–0 aggregate victory over Swedish side Örebro SK; however, FK Sarajevo lost in the next round against Sparta Prague.

 In the 2011–12 season, Haskić scored 8 goals to finish as FK Sarajevo's top scorer and qualify them for the 2012–13 UEFA Europa League first qualifying round.
 Haskić moved abroad to Serbia in August 2012, joining Voždovac.